 Juda Strawczynski's Posts

-On March 20, 2020, the provincial government, through the Lieutenant Governor in Council, made an order under s.
-7.1 of the Emergency Management and Civil Protection Act suspending limitation periods and procedural time periods (Order).
+On March 20, 2020, the provincial government, through the Lieutenant Governor in Council, made O. Reg.
+73/20 under s.
+7.1 of the Emergency Management and Civil Protection Act (EMCPA) suspending limitation periods and procedural time periods.
 The suspension is retroactive to March 16, 2020.
-The Order applies to limitation periods and procedural deadlines that are established… Read More »Categories: Civil Litigation
+On June 5th, the provincial government made a further order continuing… Read More »Categories: Civil Litigation, Limitations Claims

 Consolidated Notice to the Profession Regarding the Operations of the Superior Court of Justice, Effective May 19, 2020

 On May 13th, Chief Justice Morawetz issued a Consolidated Notice to the Profession regarding the operations of the Superior Court of Justice, expanding Court operations.
 The Consolidated Notice is effective May 19, 2020.
 The Consolidated Notice consolidates previous Court Notices, supersedes notices issued between March 15, 2020 to May 5, 2020, except for the May… Read More »Categories: Civil Litigation, Criminal Law